andrewtarzia/andrewtarzia.github.io/_posts/2021-11-16-poremapper-post.md

 ![examples](/assets/example_structures.png)

 On the left, we see multiple cages with no windows, the one on the bottom right is entirely nonporous.
-The volumes calculated are within ~200 $$\AA$$ of reported VOIDOO volumes ([a paper on this](https://pubs.acs.org/doi/10.1021/jacs.9b03776)), but I would suggest that changes in bead diameter and resolution could be the cause of this :warning: :warning:.
+The volumes calculated are within ~200 angstromcubed of reported VOIDOO volumes ([a paper on this](https://pubs.acs.org/doi/10.1021/jacs.9b03776)), but I would suggest that changes in bead diameter and resolution could be the cause of this. :warning: :warning:

 What next?
 ------